bitfireAT/davx5-manual/managed_davx5.rst

      - -1 (default value) = user can choose |br|
        0 = show all collections |br|
        1 = show only collections in the user's own home-sets
-   *  - force_read_only_addressbooks
-      - boolean
-      - *true* = DAVx⁵ will set all address books to read-only.
-This will only prevent *client side* editing of contacts from DAVx⁵.
-If any changes are made they will be reverted to the version present on the server.
-Keep in mind that this is not preventing changes to the address book in general.
-For instance other apps can still change the address book on the server. |br|
-        *false* = (default) DAVx⁵ won't change standard read-only setting.

 \*... required